Experience the Warmth of Our Portland Maine Inn

 Meet the Innkeepers

-Erin came to The Chadwick Bed & Breakfast soon after moving to Portland in April of 2014 after nearly a decade of self-employment as a professional house cleaner and accomplished seamstress/designer.
-As the Managing Innkeeper, she basically runs the show managing the day-to-day operations and staff.
+Erin came to The Chadwick Bed & Breakfast soon after moving to Portland in April of 2014, after nearly a decade of self-employment as a professional house cleaner and accomplished seamstress/designer.
+Although she has been the Managing Innkeeper for years, she has finally stepped up to the plate as the new co-owner of the Chadwick.
 She is a graduate of the University of New Hampshire with a degree in Theatrical Design.
-In May of 2016, Erin and her partner Zack welcomed their first child, Lilian.
+In her “free time” she enjoys going on very long runs, and all sorts of arts & crafts.
+In May of 2016, Erin and her fiance Zack welcomed their first child, Lilian.

 “What a beautiful inn and room!
 The breakfast was amazing and the staff was delightful.
 You really made us feel like part of the family!
 Tea on the porch was sunny and perfect.
 We can’t wait for our next stay!”